-BWCT ANNUAL GENERAL MEETING TUESDAY 9TH JANUARY 2018
+BWCT ANNUAL GENERAL MEETING - TUESDAY 8TH JANUARY 2019

-The Trust is happy to help facilitate funding of acceptable local projects in the village.
-This year we continued to support the Burley Summer Festival and provided funds to the Scouts and Guides from the Duck Race and Teas in the Park.
-We have also helped the Cricket Club (artificial pitch), Walkers are Welcome, Dementia Group and Hand Bell ringers.
+This past year we have continued to support the Burley Summer Festival including some of the youth play activities and provided funds to the Scouts and Guides from the Duck Race proceeds and Teas in the Park.
+We have also helped the Bowls Club, Walkers are Welcome, junior cricket and football.

-Chairman BWCT, January 2018
+Duncan Ault, Chairman BWCT, January 2019